The Guild 1 Remake: Europa 1410

-The Guild – Europa 1410 is a computer game currently in development by the Czech studio Ashborne Games.
-The medieval life, economic, and political simulation is expected to be released in 2026 by THQ Nordic for Microsoft Windows systems.
+The Guild 1 Remake: Europa 1410 is a computer game currently in development by the Czech studio Ashborne Games.
+The medieval life, economic, and political simulation was released in September 2026 as an Early access-title by THQ Nordic for Microsoft Windows systems.

 The game may be released for consoles at a later date.

 Setting and gameplay

 The goal and content of the game is the establishment of an influential dynasty.
 The focus is on rising from humble beginnings.
 Players start with a small business in trade, crafts (as a blacksmith, stonemason, or tailor), farming, alchemy, or petty crime.
 To work their way up to becoming a wealthy magnate or influential city leader, and to assert power and influence with and against other family dynasties, players must not only manage their finances skillfully, but also make decisions in their personal lives, cultivate social relationships, and overcome political challenges.
-Family planning is crucial to ensure the game doesn't end with the death of the first player character, as only with an heir can The Guild – Europa 1410 continue after the death of the first player character.
+Family planning is crucial to ensure the game doesn't end with the death of the first player character, as only with an heir that did not die from childhood illnesses can The Guild – Europa 1410 continue after the death of the first player character.
 Unlike The Guild 2, which was told from a third-person perspective, the game is controlled from an isometric and a top-down perspective.

-The Guild – Europa 1410 can be played in multiplayer mode with up to 12 players.
+The Guild 1 Remake: Europa 1410 can be played in multiplayer mode with up to 12 players.